VinylNerd/ThinkPad-T440P-OpenCore/README.md

 ![Screen Shot 2021-08-18 at 10 35 35 PM](https://user-images.githubusercontent.com/72950020/129975519-458d495a-3035-4457-b27a-8a8e9c0f0cdb.png)

-## Intro and Links

 CURRENT RELEASE - v0.5-beta1, see releases page for older releases here - https://github.com/VinylNerd/ThinkPad-T440P-OpenCore/releases

-Hello, in October 2020 I aquired a ThinkPad T440P to use as my daily driver.

-I got the idea to get T440P from Sebi's Random Tech channel on Youtube (https://www.youtube.com/user/SebisGameReviews).

-I also learned alot about T440P and got the idea to hackintosh from Wolfgang's Channel (https://www.youtube.com/channel/UCsnGwSIHyoYN0kiINAGUKxg).

-I recommend checking both of these out if you are a T440P owner

 ## WHAT WORKS